savonet/book/installation.md

 - `awscli`: `s3://` and `polly://` protocol support for Amazon web servers,
 - `curl`: downloading files with `http`, `https` and `ftp` protocols,
 - `ffmpeg`: external input and output, `replay_gain`, level computation, and more,
-- `youtube-dl`: youtube video and playlist downloading support.
+- `youtube-dl`: YouTube video and playlist downloading support.